Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Your dog will learn two vital things:
+If you are successful with this process, your dog will learn two vital things:

-- That you are the provider of his food
+- That you are the provider of his food.

 - That you are fair because once you give him the food he earns, you let him eat in peace.
 Plus, you give him treats as you walk by!